philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 # Hardware Compiler Rewrite Rules

-Some overlap with btivector rewrite rules
+Some overlap with bitvector rewrite rules

 In Yosys?
 ABC?